 Execute with the --dry-run option to test the switchover as far as possible without actually changing the status of either node.

-Important: repmgrd should not be active on any nodes while a switchover is being executed.
-This restriction may be lifted in a later version.
+Important: repmgrd must be shut down on all nodes while a switchover is being executed.
+This restriction will be removed in a future repmgr version.

 External database connections, e.g. from an application, should not be permitted while the switchover is taking place.
 In particular, active transactions on the primary can potentially disrupt the shutdown process.